Mulvane Emergency Services

 Tornado Safety Page

 The Fire Department is then divided into three team of 10 members each.
-Lieutenant Mike Fells is over "A" Team.
-Lieutenant Jason Mundell is over "B" Team.
+Lieutenant Kyle Gasaway is over "A" Team.
+Lieutenant Mike Fells is over "B" Team.
 Lieutenant Fred Heersche is over "C" Team.

-Lieutenant Bobby Kimble is responsible for the Safety and Training.
-Working under him is Firefighter Steve Kohr who is the "Resource Crew Leader".
+Lieutenant Jason Mundell is responsible for the Safety and Training.
+Working under him is Firefighter Aaron Mattson who is the "Reserve Crew Leader".

 The Resource Team is broken into two groups.
 The first group being the Mulvane Fire Reserves.
 The Fire Reserves are young adults ages 14 to 18.
 The Reserves are allowed to answer most alarms and assist in many aspects of the calls.
 They are not however allowed to enter any burning structure or put themselves in any immediate danger.